 We’ve been telling parents for years to not talk on the sidelines, and this messaging is simply not working.
 It’s time to do something different when it comes to sideline behavior.

 The staggering shortage we have in youth referees is a testament to the ridiculous behavior we have come to accept as normal on our sidelines.
 It’s time for a big reality check here.
 Parents need to stop yelling at referees.
 Parents need to stop coaching on the sidelines.
 Parents need to stop relieving the stress they are feeling during a game by invading their child’s experience.

 Parents need to be educated on the difference between supportive and distractive communication and they need to 100% put an end to distractive communication.
 Hostile communication must be handled swiftly by clubs, coaches and referees by not allowing parents to attend their child’s games if behavior doesn’t change.
 If parents leave the club as a result of this – then that is fine.
 We can’t live in fear of this happening and allow repeated hostile communication.

-The Soccer Parenting Association will be lunching The Sideline Project at clubs all across the country this fall.
+The Soccer Parenting Association has launched The Sideline Project at clubs all across the country.
 If you are interested in learning more about The Sideline Project follow this link.

 Parents, Are you ready?

 Are you ready to get more engaged, more connected to youth soccer so you become an active part of the solution your child and the next generation of soccer playing children deserves?